Do you want to learn how to carry out appraisal meetings that improve your staff’s performance and job satisfaction?

 9. Close the meeting with a bang (not a whimper!)

 What does ‘motivational’ performance appraisal meetings mean?

 Most managers have to undertake performance appraisal or review meetings.
 Many people – managers and staff – would rather be doing almost anything else!
 Why?
 Because for most people there is nothing motivational about the meeting (ever ‘box ticked’ your way through an appraisal meeting? – I have and it’s a waste of time)

 Luckily I discovered that by taking some simple steps I could use the appraisal meeting to motivate my staff to improve their performance and job satisfaction.
 I learnt how to prepare for the meeting and (more importantly) how to help my staff prepare so that we could have a collaborative, two-way, adult-to-adult conversation that really made a difference

-In this book I show, in just 10 minutes, how managers can do the same.
+In this book I show, in just 10 minutes, how you can do the same.

-Is it time for the managers in your business to learn some new techniques for making their performance appraisal meetings more motivational?
+Is it time you learnt some new techniques for making your performance appraisal meetings more motivational?